banner

 • Impose appropriate penalties and/or sanctions on learners or staff where incidents (or attempted incidents) of malpractice are proven.

-2. TO IMPLEMENT, ATHENA GLOBAL EDUCATION WILL
+2. TO IMPLEMENT, UNIATHENA WILL

 • Seek to avoid potential malpractice by informing learners of the College’s policy for malpractice and the penalties for attempted and actual incidents of malpractice;